 John is having a problem with his home office modem.
 He calls technical support; the agent asks a series of questions.

 John tries his best to describe to the customer service rep which lights are flashing and how it is affecting his Internet service.

-If they are lucky, the problem is resolved; but unfortunately, more often than not, the call ends with failure, frustration and a truck roll.
+If they are lucky, the problem is resolved.
+Unfortunately, more often than not, the call ends with a failure, frustration and a truck roll.